 The mural also depicts salmon, which the Kwikwetlem people have relied on for nourishment for centuries, as well as sturgeon and eulachons.
 It also features Indigenous peoples, past and present, on the water.

-“We have the old canoes here with paddlers in their ancestral regalia; they are in passage,” says Rosalie.
-“We also have a modern-day canoe with the Nation’s insignia alongside the old one.”
+“We have the earlier canoes here with paddlers in their ancestral regalia; they are in passage,” says Rosalie.
+“We also have a modern-day canoe with the Nation’s insignia alongside the earlier one.”

 Rosalie and John have great hope that the Red Fish Healing Centre for Mental Health and Addiction will help people in need.